 Service providers can receive thousands of abuse reports, ranging from severe cybercrime to ongoing spam.
 Some service providers choose to forward these reports directly to their customers.
 This can cause a great deal of frustration, as important abuse cases can slip through the cracks and compromise your network.
 Customers can also receive technical reports containing IT jargon they don’t understand.

-To avoid this, service providers should interpret and analyze their network abuse data and ensure the information is in language their customers can understand before they send it to them.
+To avoid this, service providers should interpret and analyze their network abuse data and ensure the information is in the language their customers can understand before they send it to them.
 This data can arrive from a wide variety of sources including:

-- The Standardized Low Volume Reporter: This type of abuse reporter supplies data that’s not usually seen on a daily basis, including highly illegal activity like child exploitation and terrorism.
+- The Standardized Low Volume Reporter: This type of abuse reporter supplies data that’s not usually seen on a daily basis, including highly illegal activities like child exploitation and terrorism.
 When an abuse team receives these types of reports, it’s important that they take the time to handle them with great care and coordinate with the appropriate legal department and law enforcement.
 Every effort must be made to ensure tasks are performed according to regulated procedures and that no mistakes are made.